respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/docker_installation_guide.md

 # enable docker to start at boot
 $ sudo systemctl enable docker
 # restart it to take the new configuration into account
-$ sudo systemctl start docker
+$ sudo systemctl restart docker

 # add the current user to docker group
 $ sudo groupadd docker
 $ sudo usermod -aG docker $USER

-# now logout and log in, to let the user group permission go into effect
+# now logout and login, to let the user group permission go into effect

 # test
 $ docker run arm32v7/hello-world